Varney the Vampire: Varney

 Though the earliest chapters give the standard motives of blood sustenance for Varney's actions toward the family, later ones suggest that Varney is motivated by monetary interests.
-The story is at times inconsistent and confusing, as if the author did not know whether to make Varney a literal vampire or simply a human who acts like one.
+The story is at times inconsistent and confusing, as if the author were indecisive about making Varney a literal vampire or simply a human who acts like one.
 Varney bears a strong resemblance to a portrait in Bannerworth Hall, and the implication throughout is that he is actually Marmaduke Bannerworth (or Sir Runnagate Bannerworth; the names are confused throughout the story), but that connection is never clarified.
 He is portrayed as loathing his condition, and at one point he turns Clara Crofton, a member of another family he terrorizes, into a vampire for revenge.

 Over the course of the book, Varney is presented with increasing sympathy as a victim of circumstances.
 He tries to save himself, but is unable to do so.
 He ultimately commits suicide by throwing himself into Mount Vesuvius, after having left a written account of his origin with a sympathetic priest.
 According to Varney, he was cursed with vampirism after he betrayed a royalist to Oliver Cromwell, and subsequently killed his own son accidentally in a fit of anger.
 He "dies" and is revived several times in the course of his career.
 This afforded the author a variety of origin stories.
 In one of these, a medical student named Dr. Chillingworth applies galvanism to Varney's hanged corpse and revives him.
 This sub-plot parallels the earlier story of Frankenstein by Mary Shelley and film adaptations which introduce electricity as Dr. Frankenstein's means of creating the monster.